How to Apply to the D.O. Program

 - Accept NYITCOM technical standards for acceptance and matriculation.

 The above are minimum requirements for admission to the College of Osteopathic Medicine.
-Students are encouraged to enroll in additional courses such as calculus, comparative anatomy, genetics, physical chemistry, biochemistry, psychology, sociology, and neurosciences.
+Students are encouraged to enroll in additional courses such as behavioral sciences (psychology, sociology, anthropology), biochemistry, calculus / statistics, human anatomy / physiology, genetics, and microbiology.
 Community and hospital based volunteer or professional work is another way by which applicants can assess their interest in the healing profession and express their commitment.

 To apply to NYITCOM, visit aacom.org.
 The AACOMAS online application allows you to submit an application to us through a secure web server.
 Once it is processed and verified, the admissions office will receive your completed application.